zendframework/zend-expressive/doc/book/container/factories.md

   values indicate lower priority (will execute last).
 Default priority is 1; use granular priority values to specify the order in which middleware should be piped to the application.

+  You *can* specify keys for each middleware specification.
+These will be ignored by the factory, but can be useful when merging several configurations into one for the application.

 - `routes` is used to define routed middleware.
 The value must be an array, consisting of arrays defining each middleware: